 The definition of gift is broad and includes the transfer/giving of any property or financial benefit from one person to another.
-This includes:

-- non-monetary items of value;
+- non-monetary item of value

-- the provision of free services or discounted services for no or inadequate payment; and
+- the provision of a service for no consideration or for inadequate consideration

 - a firm promise or agreement to give a gift at some future time.